 My motto is “what goes on goes in” and this is certainly true for macadamia nut oil, containing all those beneficial fatty acids.

-Whenever you consume this oil, your giving yourself a real health and beauty boost.
+Whenever you consume this oil, you’re giving yourself a real health and beauty boost.

 Oleic acid protects your heart from disease and reduces cholesterol levels.

-The fact that the oil is low in saturated fat and rich in the the all important mono-unsaturated and poly-unsaturated fatty acids, is what makes it so heart healthy.
+The fact that the oil is low in saturated fat and rich in the all-important mono-unsaturated and poly-unsaturated fatty acids is what makes it so heart healthy.

-This is why applying macadamia nut oil topically and taking it internally, will help achieve that crucial essential fatty acids balance, your diet requires for health.
+This is why applying macadamia nut oil topically and taking it internally, will help achieve that crucial essential fatty acid balance, your diet requires for health.

 Palmitoleic acid is a potent antioxidant known to support healthy cell membranes, hydrating the skin and supporting skin healing.

 So just to recap, the beneficial fatty acid profile, of this all important oil is as follows:

 - Oleic acid is a moisturising, anti-inflammatory, making it perfect for a dry, sensitive skin types

 - Linoleic acid restores the skin’s barrier function and keeps skin hydrated